U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models

 \subsection{Slice-and-Sandwich}

-We examine \textit{Slice-and-Sandwich} on MMLU, arithmetic, and Persian-QA datasets with group number $G=3$.
+In the main paper, we examine \textit{Slice-and-Sandwich} on MMLU, arithmetic, and Persian-QA datasets with group number $G=3$.
 Models smaller than $T=1.5, 1.8$, and $2.3$ in the MMLU, arithmetic, and Persian-QA datasets are the training set; other larger models are the testing set.
 We adopt polynomial regression to fit easy and hard question groups.
 Specifically, we adopt the polynomial order=5 and 2 for the easy and hard question groups, respectively.